Living in Clonsilla, Co. Dublin: Schools, Commute & House Prices 2026

 Gross yield

-How Clonsilla compares: at €468,000 it is 6% below the County Dublin median of €500k.
-Its 5.3% gross yield is above the county average of 5.2%.Recent activity in Clonsilla: latest recorded sale Jun 2026; prices +3.3% year on year.
-This page updates as new official data lands.
+How Clonsilla compares: at €480,000 it is 4% below the County Dublin median of €500k.
+Its 5.1% gross yield is below the county average of 5.2%.

-Who lives in Clonsilla — 81.3% own their home, full Census breakdown
+Who lives in Clonsilla: 81.3% own their home, full Census breakdown

 Who lives in Clonsilla